 The next 8 miles of the railroad corridor between Main Street in Millerton and Under Mountain Road in Ancram are not open for public use.

 Reaching the next open trail section requires a detour on a two-lane road.
 Head west on Main Street in Millerton and then north on New York State Route 22 for about 7.7 miles.
 Turn right on Under Mountain Road and look for the trailhead on the left.
-The 4-mile paved section of trail between Under Mountain Road and Taconic State Park is more wooded where the trail hugs the base of the South Taconic Mountains.
+The 5.2-mile paved section of trail travels from Under Mountain Road, through Taconic State Park and Copake Falls, to Orphan Farm Road.
+This section is more wooded where the trail hugs the base of the South Taconic Mountains.

 To reach the Wassaic trailhead: From I-84 or I-684, take State Route 22 north at Brewster.
 Continue north on Route 22 to the Wassaic Station of the Metro North Railroad.
 The station is on the right side of the road.